Reviews You Can Rely On

 Convenience

-In our last evaluation metric, we assessed the convenience aspect of each model, which accounted for 10 percent of the overall score for each drill.
-Convenience factors include the ease of changing heads, tool belt clips, bit holders, the presence of work lights, straightforward operation of chucks, buttons, and triggers, as well as compactness and the ability to swap batteries, all of which significantly influence the overall convenience of a drill.
-Like other compact 5-in-1s our team tested, the Milwaukee M12 Fuel Installation Drill scored well, but our team did take issue with its goofy, 'brass knuckle-like' design, that detracts from compactness and provides a strange location to secure extra bits with a magnetic strip.
+Like other compact 5-in-1s our team tested, the Milwaukee M12 Fuel Installation Drill scored well, but our team took issue with its goofy, 'brass knuckle-like' design, which detracts from compactness and provides a strange location to secure extra bits with a magnetic strip.
 While not our favorite design, as it increases the size of this otherwise compact model, the magnetic strip is useful.
 Angle-changing attachments are also easy to swap and stack, and a 1/4 inch hex shank makes changing drivers and drill bits a breeze.

 milwaukee m12 fuel installation drill driver kit 2505-22 - a magnetic strip can hold screws or bits, enhancing convenience.